How To Write A Vision Statement (+ 20 Real-Life Examples)

 How Do We Go Above & Beyond Our Competitors?

 Determine how you stand out above your competitors.
-What are you doing differently to them, and how do you want to separate yourselves from them in the future?
+What are you doing differently than them, and how do you want to separate yourselves from them in the future?
 One easy way to think about this is to identify why customers choose your brand over another.
+It could be exceptional customer service, unique product features, or a more personalized experience.
+By consistently delivering on these differentiators, you not only attract customers but also build loyalty, turning them into brand advocates who prefer you over competitors.
+Additionally, focus on continuous innovation and improving your offerings to ensure that you maintain your competitive edge and stay ahead in your industry.

 1. IKEA